"Seabreeze solar panel cleaning service"

 Solar panels can and do fail now and then.

-This photo taken in November 2018 shows what happen when moisture gets into the solar panels.
+This photo taken in November 2018 shows what happens when moisture gets into the solar panels.
 The whole panel has what's known as snail trails, which is cracking of the silicone wafers.
 The orange colored silicone wafers is caused from moisture getting onto the bus bars, both of these issues can significantly cause loss of power to panels.
 If the array is wired up in series, which most systems are, the drop occurs throughout the entire array.

 When rain just isn't enough!